-I have always wanted to visit somewhere exotic.
-For me, that exotic place is Aruba.
-There are so many things to do there, but there are 3 must see places that you need to make sure are on your list if you ever visit there.
+While all of that is fine and good, there are 3 must-see places that you need to make sure are on your list if you ever visit Aruba.

 Fringing turquoise Caribbean waters, kissed by the sun and cooled by constant trade winds, Aruba’s beaches include wide shaded expanses, quiet retreats, and busy sunbathing and water sports meccas.

-Swimming, snorkeling, kitesurfing, waterskiing, tubing, parasailing, banana-boating, and all kinds of wet ‘n wild adventures are just steps away on Aruba’s beaches.
+Swimming, snorkeling, kitesurfing, waterskiing, tubing, parasailing, banana boating, and all kinds of wet ‘n wild adventures are just steps away on Aruba’s beaches.

 But the Caribbean beaches on Aruba’s wild coast do afford tranquility, privacy and unique natural phenomena.
 Both coasts afford spectacular, glittering Caribbean views that will surely take your breath away.
 All Aruba beaches are open to the public.

 Aruba nights add excitement to the island’s quiet desert island persona.
 Mingle with locals and tourists at any of the scores of casual beach and pier bars that dot the southwest coast from downtown Oranjestad to the far end of the high-rise strip.

 Sumptuous outdoor theme night buffets are perfect “stay at home” entertainment.
-Ten exciting resort casinos offer non-stop after-dark gaming action, lively house bands and exhilarating ambiance.
+Ten exciting resort casinos offer non-stop after-dark gaming action, lively house bands, and exhilarating ambiance.

 Foods and Restaurants

-On Aruba, the abundance, full flavor and diversity of cuisines prepared by world-class chefs; fine international wines; casual, elegant and creative ambiances, and attentive service combine to create very special dining experiences at out Caribbean Restaurants.
+On Aruba, the abundance, full flavor and diversity of cuisines prepared by world-class chefs; fine international wines; casual, elegant and creative ambiances, and attentive service combine to create very special dining experiences at these Caribbean Restaurants.

 But do venture downtown and off the beaten path to discover local favorites and trendy new establishments.
 No matter where you go, you will find an eclectic menu of delicious ethnic and international fare.

-Classical delicacies such as frogs’ legs, duck, venison, foie gras and chateaubriand join fresh Caribbean catch such as mahi-mahi and wahoo, Argentinean churrasco, Middle Eastern shoarma, Japanese sushi and teppanyaki selections, Spanish tapas, Indian curries, Caribbean jerk ribs, homemade pastas, USDA choice steaks, Maine lobster and local goat stew and keshi yena.
+Classical delicacies such as frogs’ legs, duck, venison, foie gras, and chateaubriand join fresh Caribbean catch such as mahi-mahi and wahoo, Argentinean churrasco, Middle Eastern shoarma, Japanese sushi, and teppanyaki selections, Spanish tapas, Indian curries, Caribbean jerk ribs, homemade pastas, USDA choice steaks, Maine lobster and local goat stew and keshi yena.

 Aruba sounds like a place that I could get lost forever.
 I long to see the clear blue water, eat the most delicious foods and shop until I can’t shop anymore!